Cardinal sin: Seahawks stunned in overtime by the Arizona Cardinals for first loss of the season

 Arizona then stopped Seattle on the first drive of overtime.

 Arizona had a first down at the Seattle 18.
-After a 5-yard loss by Kyler Murray — on a tackle by Ryan Neal — Arizona decided to kick a field goal from 41 yards out.
+After a 5-yard loss by Murray — tackled by Ryan Neal — Arizona decided to kick a field goal from 41 yards out.

 The first attempt by Gonzalez went through, but the Cardinals had called time with the play clock running out.